 The best talent is diverse in many ways, including gender, race, sexual orientation and national origin.
 King & Spalding is committed to attracting, retaining and promoting diversity throughout the firm.

 - In 2013, for the third time in six years, King & Spalding received a Law Firm Diversity Recognition Award from Chevron Corporation for its commitment to promoting diversity in the legal field.
-King & Spalding previously received Chevron’s diversity award in 2007.

 Of course, we recognize that diversity and inclusion are about more than numbers.
 Because diversity is one of the firm's core values, it is supported by a standing committee that leads the firm's diversity and inclusion efforts.

 - The Diversity Committee includes partners, counsel and associates from across the firm and the members represent differences in ethnicity, race, gender, lifestyles, backgrounds and viewpoints.

 - The Committee works closely with our Recruiting and Professional Development departments to ensure that we are attracting and retaining a broad pool of minority and women attorneys.

 Among many programs and initiatives, the Diversity Committee sponsors the firm's Diversity Retreat, which focuses on providing a diverse workplace in which all attorneys can grow and succeed.
 The retreat typically includes workshops on mentoring, law firm economics, creating a professional development plan and personal development.
 Diverse lawyers from all offices are asked to participate.